camunda/camunda-docs/docs/guides/getting-started-orchestrate-api-endpoints.md

 ![rest connector red properties](img/connectors-rest-red-properties.png)

-To make the **REST connector** executable, fill out the mandatory **URL** field in the HTTP Endpoint section (highlighted in red) in the properties panel with `https://catfact.ninja/fact` so we can get a random cat fact from the [Cat Fact API](https://catfact.ninja/).
+To make the **REST connector** executable, fill out the mandatory **URL** field in the HTTP Endpoint section (highlighted in red) in the properties panel with `https://catfact.ninja/fact` so we can get a random cat fact from the [Cat Fact API](https://catfact.ninja/) for this example.

 ## Handle your response

 The HTTP response will be available in a temporary local response variable.
-This variable can be map to the process by specifying **Result Variable**.
+This variable can be mapped to the process by specifying **Result Variable**.

-1. In the **Response Mapping** section, use `={"body" : body}` as the **Result Expression** so you can see the whole JSON object returned if it's successful.
+In the **Response Mapping** section, use `={"body" : body}` as the **Result Expression** so you can see the entire JSON object returned if it's successful.

 ## Deploy your process

+To deploy your process, take the following steps:

-6. Add an end event by dragging one from the palette, or by clicking the end event when the last service task in your diagram has focus.
-Make sure there is an arrow connecting the service task to the end event.
+1. Drag the bolded circular end event element from the palette and onto the canvas, or by clicking on the final service task, and then the end event element alongside it.
+Ensure there is an arrow connecting the service task to the end event.
-7. On the right upper corner click the blue **Deploy diagram** button.
+2. In the top right corner click the blue **Deploy diagram** button.
 Your diagram is now deployed to your cluster.
-8. Start a new process instance by clicking on the blue **Start instance** button.
+3. Start a new process instance by clicking on the blue **Start instance** button.
-9. To the right of the two blue buttons, click the Application icon (honeycomb icon) button next to the **Start instance** button.
+4. To the right of the **Start instance** button, click the honeycomb-shaped **Applications** icon.
 Navigate to Operate to see your process instance with a token waiting at the service task by clicking **View process instances**.

 ## Additional resources and next steps